- The Traditional Outlook on Customer Service

 Companies are empowering employees across functions to collaborate and go the extra mile to satisfy customers.
 For example, if a technician detects an issue that should be fixed proactively – such as a part that looks like it’s beginning to rust – passing this info to the sales team in order for them to reach out to the customer would be an example of cross-department collaboration.
 However, empowering the same technician to access the customer’s warranty information, look for available deals, and make the sale during the service call, is the real future of collaboration.

-In today’s economic downturn ushered in by the pandemic, customer service leadership must find ways to pivot strategically and find sustainable cost optimizations that will allow for business continuity without compromising the quality and efficiency of the brand’s service.
+In the post-pandemic era, customer service leadership must find ways to pivot strategically and find sustainable cost optimizations that will allow for business continuity without compromising the quality and efficiency of the brand’s service.
 With labor accounting for 70% of customer service costs, offloading interactions to self-service channels definitely lowers costs.
 But when that labor is able to directly drive revenue to the company, the business case becomes much more attractive.